Updated July 26, 2023

 What is Volatility Formula?

-There can be two types of volatility depending on its usage – Implied Volatility which is a forward-looking estimate and is used in the option pricing strategy.
-The other is the Regular Volatility which is more common and used a backward-looking real figure.
+There can be two types of volatility depending on its usage – Implied Volatility is a forward-looking estimate used in the option pricing strategy.
+The other is Regular Volatility which is more common and uses a backward-looking real figure.

 Degree of Volatility

-High volatility of security would mean that with a slight change in the factors affecting the stock price, the price of the security can move drastically in either direction over a short period of time.
+High-security volatility would mean that with a slight change in the factors affecting the stock price, the security price can move drastically in either direction over a short period of time.